 As previously pointed out, there were tremendous differences in these 22 different studies, in age, nationality and experimental design.
 Nevertheless, the meta-analysis found results that were remarkably consistent across all the research articles:

-– Slow food means less total food.
+- Slow food means less total food.
 Slower eating leads to a significant reduction in food intake.
-This is true regardless of which approach was used to create “slow food.”
+This is true regardless of which approach is used to create “slow food.”

 - Slow food does not leave you hungry.
 Volunteers who ate slowly, who therefore ate much less food, were no more hungry after eating or several hours later, than on other occasions when they ate more rapidly.

-Science Speculation: These are great results, but they are not the last word on dieting.
+These are great results, but they are not the last word on dieting.
 After all, every time researchers study one question, the answers suggest still more areas to look at.
 Job security for the researchers?
-Yes, but only in the sense that science can never know everything, and the essence of scientific inquiry is to keep asking questions.
+Yes, in the sense that science can never know everything, and the essence of scientific inquiry is to keep asking questions.

 Here are several areas for further work that are suggested by this excellent meta-analysis:

 The actual measured results varied tremendously in the different studies.
 The result “slow food equals less food consumption” was always true.
 Nevertheless, the actual amounts eaten and the rates of eating were quite different.
 For example, one study might show an 8% decrease in food consumed, while another might show a 30% reduction!

 Other differences were evident when I looked at the seven studies with the largest number of participants, plus a more recent one not included in the meta-analysis.
 Individual studies suggested the following:

 - Slow food as a diet strategy might work better for men than women.

 - It might not work as well for obese people.